drdaemos/xc5-docs/en/what_is_new/developer_changes_5_3_2.md

 ## Event tasks refactoring

-Event task progress widget and task processors were completely refactored to reduce the size of excess copy-pasted code. `EventTaskProgress` widget now has integrated progress message, cancel button, note and Bootstrap 3 progress bar styles.
+The event task progress widget and task processors were refactored completely to reduce excess copy-pasted code.
+The `EventTaskProgress` widget now has an integrated progress message, a cancel button, a note and Bootstrap 3 progress bar styles.

-To adapt your progress page, you should should remove any code related to message, buttons, notes, and achieve the similar:
+To adapt your progress page, you should remove any code responsible for the progress message, the cancel button and any notes, and achieve something similar to the following:

 ```twig
 <div class="event-task-progress-page some-event-box some-event-progress">